 Alina Mykhailova came out to check the scandalous building on Mykilska Slobidka.
 Photo: Anastasia Vlasova / hromadske

-Now her phone is full of various documents about buildings and land in Kyiv, cadastral numbers, etc. And friends rarely invite her for a walk in the center, because it can always end in finding out whether some cafe had permission to build a patio up to the roadway.
+Now her phone is full of various documents about buildings and land in Kyiv, cadastral numbers, and the like.
+And friends rarely invite her for a walk in the city center, because it can always end in finding out whether some cafe had permission to build a patio up to the roadway.
 Alina's watchful eye notices when such capture of the territory interferes with pedestrians.
 Colleagues, according to her, are angry that sometimes the girl refuses to go somewhere with them.
 But Alina stands her ground.

 Alina washes her favorite dog in the bathroom.
 Photo: Anastasia Vlasova / hromadske

-"It's easy to say: 'We don't get paid, our work ends in the voting hall’, but deputy work goes beyond that.
-This is about coming to the community at midnight to install blocks so that the developer could not bring equipment to the communal territory.
-I don’t have to do that, but if I [made a conscious decision to become] a deputy and I feel my responsibility to the people who voted for me, I will do just that," says Alina.
+"It's easy to say: 'We don't get paid, our work ends in the voting hall’, but deputy work goes beyond that," Alina explains.
+"This is about coming to the community at midnight to put up the barricade so that the developer can't bring equipment through municipal land.
+I don’t have to do that, but if I [made a conscious decision to become] a deputy and I feel a responsibility to the people who voted for me, then I will do just that."

-Alina gives the impression of a person who devotes herself to any work, no matter what she does: whether it is medical care for wounded soldiers, work with students, or the war with illegal construction in Kyiv.
-She considers her activities in the City Council difficult, as her colleagues often lobby their own interests and vote for decisions that are beneficial to them.
-But the girl thinks: the main thing is to position yourself correctly and stand your ground, despite all the challenges:
+Alina gives the impression of a person who devotes herself to any work, no matter what she does: whether it is providing medical care for wounded soldiers, working with students, or waging a war against illegal construction in Kyiv.
+She considers her activities in the City Council difficult, as her colleagues often lobby and vote for decisions that are in their own interests.

 The fact that you are a girl should not limit you at all.
 When you love your job, when you show people the real results of your work, they eventually start appreciating you for it.